Skip to contents

 If the project already exists, it is loaded.
 Otherwise, a new project is created, including all required queries.

-5. Selecting Standardized Variables
+5. Computing Standardized Variables

 • Items categorized as NoReported are removed.